Notre-Dame de Paris: Construction

-The decision was made to add transepts at the choir, where the altar was located, in order to bring more light into the centre of the church.
+Transepts were added at the choir, where the altar was located, in order to bring more light into the centre of the church.
 The use of simpler four-part rather than six-part rib vaults meant that the roofs were stronger and could be higher.
-After Bishop Maurice de Sully's death in 1196, his successor, Eudes de Sully oversaw the completion of the transepts, and continued work on the nave, which was nearing completion at the time of his own death in 1208.
-By this time, the western façade was already largely built, though it was not completed until around the mid-1240s.
+After Bishop Maurice de Sully's death in 1196, his successor, Eudes de Sully oversaw the completion of the transepts, and continued work on the nave, which was nearing completion at the time of his death in 1208.
+By this time, the western façade was already largely built; it was completed around the mid-1240s.
 Between 1225 and 1250 the upper gallery of the nave was constructed, along with the two towers on the west façade.

-Another significant change came in the mid-13th century, when the transepts were remodelled in the latest Rayonnant style; in the late 1240s Jean de Chelles added a gabled portal to the north transept topped off by a spectacular rose window.
+Another significant change came in the mid-13th century, when the transepts were remodelled in the latest Rayonnant style; in the late 1240s Jean de Chelles added a gabled portal to the north transept topped by a spectacular rose window.
 Shortly afterward (from 1258) Pierre de Montreuil executed a similar scheme on the southern transept.
-Both these transept portals were richly embellished with sculpture; the south portal features scenes from the lives of Saint Stephen and of various local saints, while the north portal featured the infancy of Christ and the story of Theophilus in the tympanum, with a highly influential statue of the Virgin and Child in the trumeau.
+Both these transept portals were richly embellished with sculpture; the south portal depicts scenes from the lives of Saint Stephen and of various local saints, and the north portal featured the infancy of Christ and the story of Theophilus in the tympanum, with a highly influential statue of the Virgin and Child in the trumeau.
 Master builders Pierre de Chelles, Jean Ravy, Jean le Bouteiller, and Raymond du Temple succeeded de Chelles and de Montreuil and then each other in the construction of the cathedral.
 Ravy completed de Chelles's rood screen and chevet chapels, then began the 15 m flying buttresses of the choir.
 Jean le Bouteiller, Ravy's nephew, succeeded him in 1344 and was himself replaced on his death in 1363 by his deputy, Raymond du Temple.